danschultz/mesh/spec.md

 	// Search query
 	var people:ResultsList = store.query(Person).where({name:"Jimmy Page"});

+`ResultsSet`'s are records from a query that have the potential for multiple results.
+These sets are automatically updated whenever the store is updated.
+You cannot add or remove elements directly from the result set.
+These operations must happen through the store.

+	// Query for everyone
+	var people:ResultsList = store.query(Person).findAll();
+	trace(people.length); // 5

+	// Remove a person from the store var person:Person = store.query(Person).find(1);
+	person.remove();
+	trace(people.length); // 4

 ### Data Source
 A data source is used to retrieve and persist data for the store.
 The data source class defines a template that sub-classes must override in order to fully function.
 These methods are used to create, retrieve, delete, and update data on the server.